-The PhD student exhibits a higher level of independence and originality of thought than that required of the MS student.
+The PhD students are expected to exhibit a higher level of independence and originality of thought than that required of the MS student.

 Students must satisfy several requirements in order to graduate with a PhD degree.
-Each student is required to pass at least 8 courses with 6 of those numbered 600 and above with a grade of B- or higher.
-These courses will be in dynamic, synoptic, physical, tropical meteorology, oceanography, or other closely related fields.
-At the discretion of the graduate chair, a student must be awarded credit for up to 3 relevant graduate courses taken elsewhere, therefore a minimum of 5 courses must be completed at UH Manoa.
-The courses taken either here or elsewhere need to cover ATMO 600, 610, 620, and 412 or 416 with a grade of B- or higher.
+Each student is required to pass at least 8 courses numbered 600 and above with a grade of B- or higher.
+These courses will be in dynamic, synoptic, physical and tropical meteorology, physical oceanography, or other closely related fields.
+At the discretion of the graduate chair, a student must be awarded credit for up to 3 relevant graduate courses taken at UH Manoa or elsewhere, therefore a minimum of 5 courses must be completed at UH Manoa.
+The courses taken either here or elsewhere need to cover the areas of dynamic, synoptic, physical and tropical meteorology with a grade of B- or higher.
 Incoming students without synoptic meteorology course work will need to take a synoptic meteorology class and lab equivalent, either ATMO 412 or 416, and obtain a grade B- or higher (and such a synoptic meteorology course will not be counted toward 8 required PhD courses).
 The graduate chair determines if a student had adequate synoptic classes previously and if ATMO 412 or 416 can be waived.

 No later than the 24th month in the PhD program, each student must pass a two-part comprehensive examination.
 The purpose of this exam is to ascertain the student’s comprehension of the broad field of atmospheric sciences and so to insure that the student is well prepared for PhD research.
 The first part of the comprehensive examination is a set of written exercises completed on a single day.
-Within 3 to 7 days after the written exam, the student sits for the oral portion with his or her committee.
+Within 7 days after the written exam, the student sits for the oral portion with his or her committee.
 No later than 12 months after successful completion of the comprehensive examination, each student is required to submit a written research prospectus for approval to his or her dissertation committee.